haufse/xtremes/README.md

 # xtremes
-Python package assisting the ClimXtreme-Project
+Python package assisting the ClimXtreme-Project.
+This package will contain supplementary code for the upcoming papers (to be added)